Student Employment Manual

 Student hours worked are recorded through the Time and Attendance System.
 Hours should reflect time in and out, be recorded daily, and verified by the supervisor.
 It is very important that this process be kept current, as hours worked in a previous pay period cannot be recorded electronically.
 The Student Employment Center issues a Payroll Schedule each year, which includes the beginning and ending dates of each two-week pay period, the date when payroll information must be received by the Student Employment Center and Pay Date.

-Summer employment at Baldwin Wallace University is considered non-work/study and will have a rate of pay determined by the Officers of the College.
+Summer employment at Baldwin Wallace University is considered non-work study.
 Jobs on campus are reserved for currently enrolled, degree-seeking Baldwin Wallace students and may include freshmen who have registered for classes and have attended summer orientation prior to beginning employment.
 A student who meets degree requirements and graduates in May is not eligible to work as a student employee.
 Exceptions to this rule must be approved by a Vice President of the College.
 In addition, a current undergraduate student who has not registered for the Fall Semester is ineligible for summer employment.
-Students who wish to be employed by Guidestone must have a financial aid award for the upcoming academic year that includes Federal Work Study.
+Students who wish to be employed by Guidestone, St. Adalbert and/or other approved off-campus sites must have a financial aid award for the upcoming academic year that includes Federal Work Study.

 Paychecks are distributed during the summer in the same manner as during the academic year.